Pismo-Glava

 "Pismo-Glava" (Head or Tail) is a song by Croatian pop singer Jelena Rozga from her third studio album Moderna žena (2016).
 "Pismo-Glava" was written by Croatian lyricist and songwriter Vjekoslava Huljić and arranged and produced by Tonči Huljić.
-"Pismo-Glava" premiered on Naxi Radio in Belgrade, Serbia on 2 December 2016.
+"Pismo-Glava" premiered on Naxi Radio in Belgrade, Serbia, on 2 December 2016.
 It was released as a single through Croatia Records on 8 December 2016.
-"Pismo-Glava" is an emotional slow-tempo ballad that expresses the love feelings of a female protagonist towards her doubtful male counterpart.
-Several music critics praised the song's sound, which they recognized as typical for the singer.
-"Pismo-Glava" was commercially successful in Croatia where it managed to debut and peak at number 5 on the HR Top 40 for the week ending 8 December 2016.
+"Pismo-Glava" is an emotional ballad that expresses the love feelings of a female protagonist towards her doubtful male counterpart.
+Music critics praised the song's sound, who thought it was in the typical style of Rozga.
+"Pismo-Glava" was commercially successful in Croatia where it managed to debut and peak at number five on the HR Top 40 for the week ending 8 December 2016.

-An accompanying music video for "Pismo-Glava" directed by Darko Drinovac premiered on the singer's official YouTube channel on 8 December 2016.
-The video, filmed in an autumn setting and in a mansion, shows Rozga lip-syncing to the camera, as she appears donned in several dresses, posing in front of movie cameras.
-The singer's fashion style, overall look and sex-appeal in the clip received praise from critics.
-As of 2022, the video has been watched more than 10 million times on YouTube.
-"Pismo-Glava" was performed live during a televised appearance at the 18.
-Večernjakov pečat held on 18 May 2018 in Mostar, Bosnia and Herzegovina and was later included in the set list of Rozga's live concerts and gigs.
+An accompanying music video for "Pismo-Glava" directed by Darko Drinovac premiered on Rozga's official YouTube channel on 8 December 2016.
+The video, filmed in an autumn setting and in a mansion, shows Rozga singing to the camera, as she appears donned in several dresses and posing for the audience.
+Rozga's fashion style, overall look and sex-appeal in the clip received praise from critics.
+"Pismo-Glava" was performed live during a televised appearance at the Večernjakov pečat '18 held on 18 May 2018 in Mostar, Bosnia and Herzegovina.